nihongodera/php-mecab/README.md

 [Top](#contents)

 ## Usage
 php-mecab can be used functionally or as an object.
-I prefer the OOP approach, but I will try to cover both approaches in this guide.
-Note that as of version 0.6.0, the procedural functions will not work in php 7.
   - [Initialization](#initialization)
   - [Splitting Strings](#splitting-strings)
   - [Parsing Strings](#parsing-strings)